 - 4.32.
 No Obligation to Develop.
 It is understood that the University's development of the Project depends upon a number of factors including, but not limited to, the availability of financing, state appropriations, receipt funds, general economic factors, and academic and programmatic needs.
 Nothing in this Agreement shall be construed as requiring the University to develop the subject property and any failure to develop the subject property shall not be deemed a default by the University of its obligations set forth in this Agreement. - 4.33.
 No Deemed Waiver.
 Failure of a Party to exercise any right under this Agreement shall not be deemed a waiver of any such right and shall not affect the right of such Party to exercise at some future time said right or any other right it may have hereunder. - 4.34.
 Severability.
 If any term or provision herein shall be judicially determined to be void or of no effect, such determination shall not affect the validity of the remaining terms and provisions.
 The Parties agree that if any provision of this Agreement is judicially determined to be invalid because it is inconsistent with a provision of state or federal law, this Agreement shall be amended to the extent necessary to make it consistent with state or federal law and the balance of the Agreement shall remain in full force and effect. - 4.35.
 Authority.
 Each Party represents that it has undertaken all actions necessary for approval of this Agreement, and that the person signing this Agreement has the authority to bind the Town or the University. - 4.36.
 Other Local Permits.
-Development of the Carolina North Project that is subject to this Agreement is subject to subsequent approval of the Town of the following: (1) Individual site development plans for each discrete building project, including any applicable OWASA review and approval; (2) Building and other applicable construction permits for non-State buildings; and (3) Engineering construction permits for work in Town rights of way.
+Development of the Carolina North Project that is subject to this Agreement is subject to subsequent approval of the Town of the following: (1) Individual site development permits for specific buildings/development proposed within the physical boundaries covered byt this Agreement; (2) Building and other applicable construction permits for non-State development; and (3) Engineering construction permits for work in Town rights of way. - 4.37.
+Transparency and Public Involvement.
+It is the intent of the Parties that all aspects of the implementation of this Agreement shall be carried out in an open, transparent fashion with opportunities for effective and meaningful public involvement.
+The Town and University shall take reasonable steps to make information about all aspects of the implementation of this Agreement (including required studies, analysis, plans, reports, and applications) fully available for public review.
+The Town and University shall take appropriate steps to secure effective and appropriate public involvement in the implementation of this Agreement.